postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 #### API Landscape Governance

-The report feature makes it easier to govern your internal API landscape through deeper insights into APIs in your Private API network.
+The report feature makes it easier to govern your internal API landscape through deeper insights into APIs in your Private API Network.

 > **[Reporting is available only on Postman Enterprise plans.](https://www.postman.com/pricing/)**